everly-gif/chello/README.md

 # Acknowledgement

 The past few days were exciting, single handedly implementing so many features was a challenging task, but with determination I'm glad that I have completed it on time.
-I would like to thank the organizing team for organizing this hackathon, it was a great learning experience.
+I would like to thank the flipr organizing team for organizing this hackathon, it was a great learning experience.